Home | Services | High Power Long Range Wi-Fi Solutions for Large Areas

 High Power Long Range Wi-Fi Solutions for Large Areas

-We Build & Install long range WiFi networks access point for Large Areas
+We Build & Install long range WiFi networks access point for Large Areas (Up to 1000 feet radius in Omni-Directional).

 By using our long range WiFi access point, Customer can easily use it to set up Warehouse, Event venue, City Park, Farm, Store with a dependable, reliable and strong Wi-Fi Connection.
 Connect everyone in a Large Warehouse on the same network.We serve the Atlanta, Duluth, Suwanee, Alpharetta, Smyrna, Dunwoody, Macon, Lawrenceville, Norcross, Georgia Southeast area.